 Core Courses (5 ECTS each)

 - Audio Signal Processing for Music Applications (term 1): Covers signal processing methodologies and technologies specific for audio and music applications.
-Special emphasis is given to the use of spectral processing techniques for the description and transformation of sound and music signals. [web]
+Special emphasis is given to the use of spectral processing techniques for the description and transformation of sound and music signals. [syllabus]

-- Music Perception and Cognition (term 1): Goes over the principles, structures, and functions that make possible humans to perceive and understand sound and music, presented from empirical and computational points of view.
-The psychophysics of the transduction, the neural encoding of the acoustic input, the perceptual organization of audio streams, musical memory, melodic, rhythmic and tonal cognition, emotion and music, and the development and learning of musical capabilities. [web]
+- Music Perception and Cognition (term 1): Goes over the principles, structures, and functions that make it possible for humans to perceive and understand sound and music, presented from empirical and computational points of view.
+The psychophysics of the transduction, the neural encoding of the acoustic input, the perceptual organization of audio streams, musical memory, melodic, rhythmic and tonal cognition, emotion and music, and the development and learning of musical capabilities. [syllabus]

 Optional Courses (5 ECTS each)

-- Music Recording and Mixing (term 3): Theoretical and practical examination of the most usual microphonic and multitrack recording techniques, the audio processing techniques that are used in a musical recording, and the technical and practical problems that need to be addressed in mixing. [web]
+- Music Recording and Mixing (term 3): Theoretical and practical examination of the most usual microphonic and multitrack recording techniques, the audio processing techniques that are used in a musical recording, and the technical and practical problems that need to be addressed in mixing. [syllabus]

 - Web Intelligence (term 2): Study how to gather, process, search and mine data in the Web and its applications to search engines.
-Understand the basic concepts behind information retrieval and data mining. [web]
+Understand the basic concepts behind information retrieval and data mining. [syllabus]

-- Courses from the undergraduate programs in engineering of the Polytechnic School covering topics such as: Audio Signal Processing, Software Engineering, Data Structures, Software Programming, Artificial Intelligence, Music Technology, Mathematics, and Interactive Systems (many undergraduate courses are taught in Spanish or Catalan).
+- Courses from the undergraduate programs in engineering of the Polytechnic School covering topics such as: Audio Signal Processing, Software Engineering, Data Structures, Software Programming, Artificial Intelligence, Music Technology, Mathematics, and Interactive Systems (some undergraduate courses are taught in Spanish or Catalan).